-Because occupations involving physical labor dominate the local economy, Parlier is generally considered to be a blue-collar town.
-61.14% of the Parlier workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Parlier is a city of farmers, fishers, or foresters, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Parlier who work in farm management occupations (24.32%), sales jobs (8.15%), and office and administrative support (6.42%).
+When you are in Parlier, you'll notice that it is more blue-collar than most other communities in America.
+61.13% of Parlier’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Parlier is a city of farmers, fishers, or foresters, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Parlier who work in farm management occupations (26.29%), office and administrative support (8.56%), and sales jobs (8.29%).

-The per capita income in Parlier in 2010 was $11,039, which is low income relative to California and the nation.
-This equates to an annual income of $44,156 for a family of four.
-However, Parlier contains both very wealthy and poor people as well.
-Parlier also has one of the higher rates of people living in poverty in the nation, with 41.68% of its population below the federal poverty line.
+The per capita income in Parlier in 2010 was $10,239, which is low income relative to California and the nation.
+This equates to an annual income of $40,956 for a family of four.
+Parlier also has one of the higher rates of people living in poverty in the nation, with 42.28% of its population below the federal poverty line.

 Parlier is an extremely ethnically-diverse city.
 The people who call Parlier home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Parlier, accounting for 96.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Parlier, accounting for 96.87% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Parlier residents report their race to be White, followed by Asian.
-Important ancestries of people in Parlier include German, Greek, English, and Italian.
+Important ancestries of people in Parlier include German, Greek, Italian, and British.

 The most common language spoken in Parlier is Spanish.
 Other important languages spoken here include English and Tagalog.